Korat

 Korat Drug Dog Patch courtesy of Dannie Clay 1974-75.

-Dannie handled Buck # V031 at Korat, RTAB.
+Dannie handled Buck # V031 at Korat, RTAFB.
 The dog was shipped to Clark AB, Republic of the Philippines after the closure of Korat Air Base.
 Buck was known for his extra large ears and his aggression towards Filipinos.
 At Clark, Buck was handled by my wife, SSgt Cathy Moore.
 In 1977, Buck was decertified as a drug dog due to his fear of aircraft.
 It was rumored that that he had been injured on a aircraft.

 Contributors